-When conceptualizing for a project, in addition to designing it to be visually stimulating, I ask myself several questions: Can the piece specifically relate to its location?
+When conceptualizing for a project, in addition to research and community outreach, I ask myself several questions: Can the piece specifically relate to its location?
 Is it engaging the public more than just visually or inviting them to participate in some way?
 Will the viewer (or I) learn something they didn’t know before from the creation of this artwork?

 Art is an educational tool that is often overlooked, so I am always delighted when I find a way to add a thought-provoking correlation, hidden message, twist, or other surprise to my work."